 The school offers a broad curriculum and continues to build its academic profile under the headship of Mrs Carole Cameron with girls surpassing their academic expectations as well as becoming well-rounded individuals, confident in their own skin.

 A* results, with 49% of entries awarded the most outstanding grades 8-9 and all grades well above the national average.
 The school also celebrated significant value-added scores that measure achievement against predicted grades throughout each girl’s educational journey.

 The Next Chapter

-We are extremely proud of our Queen Mary’s 2019 leavers.
-They all received offers from their first choice for 6th form, this included scholarships for Academia, Music & Riding to independent sixth forms such as Stowe, St Mary’s (Cambridge), St Catherine’s (Bramley) and Uppingham.
-This is a real testament to the success of the structure of Queen Mary’s School, now educating pupils from age 4 – 16.
+We are extremely proud of our Queen Mary’s 2020 leavers.
+They all received offers from their first choice for 6th form, this included scholarships for Academia and Sport to independent sixth forms such as Fettes College and Durham.
+This is a real testament to the success of the structure of Queen Mary’s School, educating pupils from age 4 – 16.

 There are currently Queen Mary’s former pupils studying at both Oxford and Cambridge universities.

 Oxbridge and Russell Group universities are popular choices for Queen Mary’s old girls.
 There are currently Queen Mary’s former pupils studying at both Oxford and Cambridge.
 Other popular destinations include Music Colleges, Drama Schools and Agricultural College.

 As well as playwrights including Charley Miles and Short Film Oscar Winner Serena Armitage, actresses such as Hebe Beardsall, artists including Tania Still and an Old Maryan working at Christian Louboutin; Queen Mary’s girls also go on to become doctors, scientists, accountants and entrepreneurs.